-The University offers a six-week summer Rome program for both UD and non-UD undergraduate students who have completed their freshman year.
+The University offers a summer Rome program for both UD and non-UD undergraduate students.
 The program is designed as an attractive alternative and/or supplement to the fall and spring semester programs, or as an opportunity for undergraduates from other institutions to experience the university's signature Rome Program.
 Like our semester program, students will be housed on the Eugene Constantin Rome campus at Due Santi.
 The program offers a further choice for transfer students, older students or those whose schedule will not accommodate a full semester abroad.

 Unlike most study abroad programs, your classroom is Rome and the other cities and sites you will visit.
-Faculty-led day and overnight trips will be scheduled throughout the six weeks.
-Last summer trips included visits to Anzio, Assisi, the Castelli Romani, Fossanova, Montecassino, Nettuno, Orvieto, Sicily and Subiaco.
+Faculty-led day and overnight trips are scheduled throughout the program.
+Students will visit Albano, Assisi, Castel Gandolfo, Florence, Fossanova, Monte Cassino, Nemi, Ostia Antica and Subiaco.

-The Summer Rome Program runs for six weeks.
-Students will arrive in Rome May 27 and depart July 8, 2013.
-The program cost is $6000.
-This price includes tuition, all fees, room and board on campus, and land travel on faculty-led day and overnight tours in Rome and Italy.
-The program cost does not include overseas airfare, airport transfer and independent travel.
-We will continue to accept applications on a rolling basis while space is available.
+Cost for both programs is $6,000.
+The price includes tuition, all fees, room and board on campus, and land travel on faculty-led day and overnight tours in Rome and Italy.
+The program cost will not include overseas airfare, airport transfer and independent travel.

 University professors who have lived in Italy and taught for the University of Dallas Rome Program are assisted by staff members who have had experience working with the University of Dallas' study abroad programs.
 All members of the staff are selected with an eye on the importance of eliminating the inefficiencies of traveling in a foreign country while also promoting a serious intellectual community.